bsbarkur/anveshanegalu/_posts/2024-03-04-functional-programming-mat-mul.md

 ```

 * When you define a function like comp(*fn_list), the
-before fn_list means “collect all positional arguments into a tuple named fn_list”.
+before fn_list means "collect all positional arguments into a tuple named fn_list".
 * Inside the function, you can use fn_list like a regular tuple, and it will contain all the arguments you passed to the function.
 * When you call a function with an argument like *fn_list, it’s doing the opposite: it’s unpacking the tuple (or list) fn_list into separate arguments.